tlfjar/rancher-projects/Install-K3OS/Install-K3OS.md

 If you're like me and want to do things the hard way, here's what you need to do:

+### Option 1: MySQL with at least two nodes.

+For a time, this was the only effective option for HA on K3OS.
+Fortunately, native ETCD support was added in k3s version v1.19.5+k3s1, and the most recent version of K3OS uses v1.21.5+k3s2.
+It is the better option, PROVIDED that you don't mind running three or more nodes.
+If that isn't an option, or if you just really, really hate time and want to kill as much of it as possible, then continue reading...

 1. [Install MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/linux-installation.html);
 2. If you have to, [initialize the data directory.](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/data-directory-initialization.html) This isn't necessary if you use most native packaging options built in to normal Linux distros.
 3. [Start the server](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/starting-server.html) and [secure the admin user in mysql](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/default-privileges.html).